mitchelljustin/pragmatic-lightning/index.md

 {{site.title}} is a guide for building an app that accepts Bitcoin payments on the Lightning Network.

 Unlike other guides, {{site.title}} focuses on getting a fully functional Lightning app with the lowest amount of time and effort.

+The whole guide shouldn't take you more than 2 hours.

+**Example Lightning applications**
+- A VPN that charges by the hour
+- A micropayment tipping bot for Twitter
+- A service that sells AI training data by the Megabyte
+- A cloud service provider that doesn't require identification

 **You should follow this guide if you..**

 - Want to build a Bitcoin app but hesitate because transactions are slow, expensive and/or not private.
-- Have heard of Lightning Network and want to learn about it by building.
+- Have heard of Lightning Network and want to learn by building on it.
-- Tried to follow other guides but failed to get an app off the ground because they were too complex.
+- Tried to follow other guides but gave up because they were too complex.

 **After following this guide, you will..**